-This flavorful Taco Pasta Salad recipe features vegan "beef" crumbles, crisp veggies, and a creamy southwest dressing.
-It's so delicious, flexible, and immensely satisfying!
-(Vegan, oil-free, gluten-free option.)
+This zesty Taco Pasta Salad features vegan "beef" crumbles, crisp veggies, and a creamy southwest dressing.
+It's so delicious, flexible, and satisfying!
+(Vegan, refined oil-free, gluten-free option.)

-This recipe is all the goodness & flavor of a taco... but served in delicious pasta form!
+This recipe is all the flavor & goodness of tacos... but served in delicious pasta form.
+(Yes!)
 It's so zesty, nourishing, and incredibly satisfying.

 It features a healthy, protein-rich base of tender pasta and homemade chickpea-walnut taco crumbles.
-(Yum!)
-Then we add crisp veggies like romaine, onion, tomato, and sweet corn.
+Then we add crisp veggies like romaine, red onion, juicy tomato, and sweet corn.

 Finally, we toss it in a creamy southwest-style dressing.
 (It's the same dressing I created for my Mexican Macaroni Salad - so flavorful and tasty!)

-Best of all, it's flexible with your favorite additions or whatever you have on hand.
+Best of all, it's super flexible with your favorite additions or whatever you have on hand.
 See below for some ideas.
-It makes a large amount so it's a great dish for meal prep or crowds - bring it to family gatherings, picnics, BBQs, and potlucks!
+This recipe makes a large amount so it's a great dish for meal prep or crowds - bring it to family gatherings, picnics, BBQs, and potlucks!

 Ingredients for Taco Pasta Salad